Dates for Enrollment and Eligibility for Kindergarten – Modified Traditional/Traditional

 Registration for Kindergarten for the 2020-2021 school year begins at 7:30 a.m. on Thursday, January 9, 2020 – at your home elementary school.
 Please see the Boundary Information page on our website to locate your home school.

-To register, pick up a welcome packet from your home school.
+To register, pick up a welcome packet online or from your home school.

 Each year, registration begins at the beginning of January.